FOR POWER OUTAGE OR BREAKDOWN,

 Since 2019, TNB has voluntarily adopted the Task Force on Climate-related Financial Disclosures (TCFD) framework to address potential climate-related physical and transition risks and opportunities on our business strategy, as well as the resulting financial impact.

-Refer to 2022 Sustainability Report for more information
+Refer to Sustainability Statement 2023 for more information